citp/privacy-policy-historical/s/se/seo/seobook.com.md

-> *The following text is extracted and transformed from the seobook.com privacy policy that was archived on 2012-10-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121021020535id_/http%3A//www.seobook.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the seobook.com privacy policy that was archived on 2013-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130621124249id_/http%3A//www.seobook.com/privacy-policy) for the most accurate reproduction.*

-# SEO Book Privacy Policy Statement | SEO Book.com
+# SEO Book Privacy Policy Statement | SEO Book

 ### Mailing Address